cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 #### Permissioning

-// NOTE - here what about capabilities and permissions?

-- Channels should be permissioned to one module on each end, determined during the handshake and immutable afterwards (higher-level logic could tokenize channel ownership by tokenising ownership of the port).
-  Only the module associated with a channel end should be able to send or receive on it.
+- Channels should be permissioned to the application registered on the local router.
+Thus only the modules registered on the local router, and so associated with the channel, should be able to send or receive on it.

 ## Technical Specification

 ### Dataflow visualisation

+TODO

-TODO The architecture of clients, connections, channels and packets:
+The architecture of clients, connections, channels and packets:

 ![Dataflow Visualisation](../../ics-004-channel-and-packet-semantics/dataflow.png)